piqnt/planck.js/docs/pages/body.md

 #### Body Factory
-Bodies are created and destroyed using a body factory provided by the world class.
+Bodies are created and destroyed using a body factory provided by the `World` class.
 This lets the world create the body and add the body to the world data structure.

 ```js